 I work hard to credit others when appropriate, and I never post materials made by others without their permission.
 I also believe in morals and karma, so try hard not to sell my materials to others.
 If you post a freebie to your own site, a credit with a link to original source is appreciated.
-If you post a purchased resource from my TPT (or any other TPT), you’re really breaking the teacher code of role modeling ethical digital citizenship, and you should stop.
+If you post a purchased resource from my TPT (or any other TPT), you’re breaking the law, but more importantly- you’re breaking the teacher code of role modeling ethical digital citizenship, and you should stop.

 I know some teachers make absolute bank, but I’m not one of them.
 I’m one of the ones just trying to recoup some of hundreds I personally spend keeping my Title 1 elementary Art and STEAM programs flourishing.

-(NOTE: I’ve been updating my website this month (May 2020), so check back for more soon)
+(NOTE: I’ve been updating my website and YouTube this month (November/December 2024), so check back for more soon)

 Classroom Labels in English and Spanish